 This healthy tuna pasta bake is both gluten free and dairy free.
 It can be made with your choice of pasta.
 These days there are plenty of low carb pasta options if you want a lower carb meal.
-I outline those in the article below.

 This post contains Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.